 You can experience the exhibition in any order you like!
 Due to the Covid-19 situation, we advise to choose a route according to where there is most room.

-Egypt of Glory is a unique exhibition containing extremely valuable and fragile items, the oldest of them going back even 6,000 years.
-An exhibition on Egypt of this scale has not been, and most likely will not be, seen in Finland for a long time.
-It is our goal that as many people as possible get to visit the exhibition on-site, even amidst the coronavirus pandemic.
+It is our goal that as many people as possible get to visit the exhibition on-site, even amidst the corona virus pandemic.
 We want to protect the health of our museum visitors and staff by requiring all those over the age of 12 to wear a face mask in the museum’s premises.
 We provide a face mask as part of the museum ticket price and loan visors for those who cannot use a face mask for health reasons.

-Read our guidelines for Museum visit during the Covid era.
+Read our guidelines for Museum visit during Covid.

-Read our guidelines for Museum visit during the Covid era.
+Read our guidelines for Museum visit during Covid.